-As with Thevenin's Theorem, everything in the original circuit except the load resistance has been reduced to an equivalent circuit that is simpler to analyze.
-Also similar to Thevenin's Theorem are the steps used in Norton's Theorem to calculate the Norton source current (I{Norton}) and Norton resistance (R{Norton}) .
+As with Theorem, everything in the original circuit except the load resistance has been reduced to an equivalent circuit that is simpler to analyze.
+Also similar to Theorem's Theorem are the steps used in Norton's Theorem to calculate the Norton source current (I{Norton}) and Norton resistance (R{Norton}).